 We see homework mostly as a chance for exercise.
-You will sometimes be given full credit for handing in a solution in which (based on autograder results) you demonstrate that you have made a substantial effort on each problem.
-Solutions will not be made available online, but you may come to Office Hours to see them 3 days after the assignment is due.
+You will be given full credit for handing in a solution in which you demonstrate that you have made a substantial effort on each problem.
+Since solutions will be available after the due date, late homework won't be graded.